 I love the sintered base.
 It is fast when you wax it up.
 It is durable enough to withstand jibs and whatever rough terrain you ride on.
 I am here on the east coast, and the DOA is my go-to All-Mountain/Park ice riding board.

 I love that there are two versions of this board depending on your budget.
 There is the traditional version that I reviewed here.
-There is also the 2024 Capita Super DOA too.
-You can read more about that version here.
+There is also the Capita Super DOA too.
+You can read my review to learn more about that version and how it compares to this version of the DOA here.

 I love the confidence this board gives you.
 There is something about riding the chair, and seeing this when you look down.